Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Introduction

 Lately, a lot of attention has been devoted to the so called fast flavor conversions \cite{Dasgupta:2017oko,Capozzi:2017gqd,Dasgupta:2018ulw,Capozzi:2018clo,Airen:2018nvp,Yi:2019hrp,Shalgar:2019kzy,Martin:2019gxb,Shalgar:2019qwg,Capozzi:2019lso,Johns:2019izj,Chakraborty:2019wxe,Shalgar:2020xns,Abbar:2017pkh,Capozzi:2020kge,Bhattacharyya:2020jpj,Johns:2020qsk,Shalgar:2020wcx}, which are triggered by a crossing between the angular distributions of neutrinos and antineutrinos, i.e., a crossing in the angular distribution of the neutrino electron lepton number (ELN).
 In other words, such crossings occur when there is an excess of neutrinos in a given range of propagation directions, whereas antineutrinos dominate in another one.
 If such a condition is satisfied just above the neutrino trapping region, fast conversions will develop on time scales as short as a few nanoseconds and might lead to a significant modification of the flavor content of the neutrino fluxes.
 Recent studies have looked for crossings in a plethora of 1D and multi-dimensional numerical simulations outputs \cite{Azari:2019jvr,Abbar:2018shq,DelfanAzari:2019tez,Abbar:2019zoq,Glas:2019ijo} and found them in the following regions: inside the proto-neutron star (PNS)~\cite{Abbar:2019zoq,Glas:2019ijo,DelfanAzari:2019tez}, in the neutrino decoupling region \cite{Abbar:2018shq} and in the pre-shock region \cite{Morinaga:2019wsv}.
 Each of these zones rely on different microphysics for crossing generations.

 The previous findings are all based on simulations adopting the standard assumption that the number densities and energy spectra of $\nu_\mu,\bar{\nu}_\mu,\nu_\tau,\bar{\nu}_\tau$ are equal.
-This is an effective approach where only three different neutrino species exist: $\nu_e$, $\bar{\nu}_e$ and $\nu_x$, where $\nu_x=\nu_\mu=\nu_\tau=\bar{\nu}_\mu=\bar{\nu}_\tau$.
-This assumption may only be taken in the absence of muon creation in the core of a SN.
-However, the temperature reached inside the core is usually enough for producing a non-negligible population of muons~\cite{Fischer:2015lg,Bollig:2017lki,Bollig:2020,Fischer:2020vie}.
+This is an effective approach where only three different neutrino species are simulated: $\nu_e$, $\bar{\nu}_e$ and $\nu_x$, where $\nu_x=\nu_\mu=\nu_\tau=\bar{\nu}_\mu=\bar{\nu}_\tau$.
+This assumption may only be taken when a negligible muon content is assumed in the core of a SN, i.e. if one does not consider charged-current interactions of neutrinos with muons.
+However, deep inside the supernova the electron chemical potential, the difference between the chemical potentials of neutrons and protons, and the temperature are of the order of several 10 MeV and higher.
+Under these conditions charged-current interactions of neutrinos with muons can happen~\cite{Fischer:2015lg,Bollig:2017lki,Bollig:2020,Fischer:2020vie}.
 When this is taken into account, one finds that both $\nu_\mu$ and $\bar{\nu}_\mu$ production are enhanced, especially for the latter.
-This happens because the highly degenerate Fermi sea of $e^-$ is partially converted to $\mu^-$.
+At such conditions, with electrons being highly energetic, the formation of muons becomes energetically favorable and negative charge is shared between electrons and muons.
 Because the muon lepton number is conserved and initially equal to zero, this leads to an increased $\bar{\nu}_\mu$ production.
 Furthermore, the creation of $\mu^-$ and and $\mu^+$ effectively softens the equation of state of the matter inside the core by converting a fraction of the thermal and degeneracy energy of electrons into rest-mass energy of muons.
 This leads to an accelerated shrinking of the PNS and therefore, to higher average energies of electron neutrinos, with a consequent increase of neutrino heating.
-The net result is a higher chance for a successful explosion compared to the case without any muon creation \cite{Bollig:2017lki,Bollig:2020phc}.
+The net result is a higher chance for a successful explosion compared to the case without muon creation \cite{Bollig:2017lki,Bollig:2020phc}.